seerhut/giam-zh/README.md

 Of course, LLMs have done the most work, and it went well.
 I barely found any mistranslation, and I only fixed some LaTeX errors.
 I've got little time to check the content word by word, so please feel free to submit issues.

+This project is licensed under the GNU Free Documentation License version 1.3, as well as the original project.

 original project's README
 ====